applicdev/booklet/README.md

 <br>

 > **Disclaimer –**
-> This tool was essentially written for solely the purposes of our documentation pages.
-For this reason, and because it is still in an experimental stage, we would not recommend it to be used for other projects at this point.
-As we continue to work on them, interfaces, configurations, and file structures may change without a major version bump.
+> This tool was written primarily for the purposes of our documentation pages.
+For this reason, and because it is still in the experimental stage, we would not recommend using it for other projects at this time.
+Interfaces, configurations, and file structures may change as we work on them without a major version bump.

 <br>